rabbitmq/rabbitmq-website/site/mqtt.md

 1. Less topic levels (in an MQTT topic and MQTT topic filter) perform better than more topic levels.
 For example, prefer to structure your topic as `city/name` instead of `continent/country/city/name`, if possible.
 Each topic level in a topic filter currently creates its own entry in the database used by RabbitMQ.
-Therefore, creating and deleting many subscriptions will be faster when the are fewer topic levels.
+Therefore, creating and deleting many subscriptions will be faster when there are fewer topic levels.
 Also, routing messages with fewer topic levels is faster.
 1. In workloads with high subscription churn, increase Mnesia configuration parameter `dump_log_write_threshold` (e.g. `RABBITMQ_SERVER_ADDITIONAL_ERL_ARGS="-mnesia dump_log_write_threshold 20000"`)
 1. When connecting many clients, increase the maximum number of Erlang processes (e.g. `RABBITMQ_SERVER_ADDITIONAL_ERL_ARGS="+P 10000000`)